bigdog0044/checkers-game/README.md

 - VALIDPROFILE - used to notify client of the fact the creation of the user is  valid
 - INVALIDPROFILE - used to notify client of the fact the creation of the user is not valid
 - SESSIONCREATING - used to nofify client that the session is currently being created
+- VALIDRESPONSE - used to notify client that the respond was accepted and valid by server
+- INVALIDRESPONSE - used to notify client that the response was rejected by server
 - ENDSESSCREATE - used to notify client that the session creation is over
+- BOTREC - used by server to ask client if they want a bot in their game